WyattBest/Teams-Class-Provisioner/README.md

 `secret`: Client secret generated in the Azure portal under App registrations.

-`registrar_id`: The registrar will be added as a teacher to all classes.
-Set to `null` to disable this behavior.
+`registrars`: An array of registrars (or other users) who will be added to all class teams with teacher/owner role.
+If you don't want this functionality, just make the list empty.

 ## PowerCampus section
 `database_string`: A [pyodbc connection string](https://github.com/mkleehammer/pyodbc/wiki/Connecting-to-SQL-Server-from-Windows) to your PowerCampus SQL server.
 The example setup is for Kerberos authentication on Windows, but you can modify it for Linux or other platforms.